Nationwide Distracted Driving Accident Attorney

 Although we can do little to prevent others from making negligent decisions while driving, there are warning signs that may indicate a driver was not paying attention to the road.
 If you remember any of these actions prior to your accident, be sure to let police officers know.

 - Swerving across lanes

 If you believe that the other driver's lack of focus and attention was the cause of your accident, how do you prove it?
 We often rely on evidence such as police reports, witness statements, and in some cases, cell phone records.
 Cell phone records can include data that shows the activity of the driver at the time of the accident.
 Was the driver replying to a text or on the phone right before the accident?
 This type of data can provide a clearer picture of liability.
 However, cell phone companies will only release cell phone records after a court subpoena, so it is a good idea to work with a car accident lawyer who can help you with the legal details should your case end up in trial.

 Texting While Driving - More Dangerous Than Drunk Driving?

 According to the NHTSA, injuries and fatalities caused by distracted driving are on the rise while drunk driving accidents are declining.
 Distracted driving has also been reported to cause similar impairments and reactions as drunk driving - including slower response times, delayed braking, and greater likelihood of drifting between lanes.

 It is clear that distracted drivers pose a serious threat to those around them.
 Some will only learn from their mistakes if they are held financially accountable for the damage they cause to others.
-If you suffered serious injuries because a driver chose to use a cellphone or engage in another form of distraction, contact our Wisconsin car accident attorneys based in Milwaukee.
+If you suffered serious injuries because a driver chose to use a cellphone or engage in another form of distraction, contact our car accident attorneys.
 We earnestly want to keep our roads safe, and your case is a step in the right direction.
 If your accident involved an uninsured motorist, we can also help you explore your sources of compensation.